chfourie/obsidian-journal-folder/README.md

 | Monthly note  | YYYY-MM             | 2024-07.md       |
 | Yearly note   | YYYY                | 2024.md          |

+> [!CAUTION]
+> Please take note that, due to the way in which link resolution is handled in Obsidian, using the vault's root folder as a journal folder is not supported by this plugin.

 The following is a list of features that have been, or are planned to be implemented in this plugin...

 ---